-That the federal government pass a companion piece of legislation to the Canada Health Act called the Mental Health and Substance Use Health Care For All Parity Act - which equally values mental health, substance use health and physical health.
+That the federal government pass a companion piece of legislation to the Canada Health Act called the Mental Health and Substance Use Health Care For All Parity Act - which equally values mental health, substance use health with physical health.

 The lack of timely, equitable, accessible, inclusive, and affordable mental health and substance-use health care has long been a very serious problem in Canada.
-To underscore this point, a Mental Health Report Card recently released by CAMIMH found that 47% of those accessing care over the last 12 months gave their provincial government a rating of "F".
-When it comes to supporting the mental health and substance use health of the people of Canada, failure is not an option.
+To underscore this point, CAMIMH recently released its second annual Mental Health-Substance Use Health Report Card where Canadians gave the federal and provincial governments a resounding "F" in meeting their mental health and substance use health needs.